caryoscelus/tam-rogue/README.md

 LAUNCHING
 ---------
-Simply change directory to test/ and launch ./start.sh; this will start both "graphical" client and client/server (which is combined now).
+Simply change directory to test/ and launch ./start.sh; this will start both "graphical" client and client/server (which is combined now); or ./pretty.sh, which launches xterm with square fonts and ./start.sh in it.
 Alternativly, you could launch them by yourself: src/main/test/testclient.py and src/gfxclient/curses/main.py; they could not work if not launched from thier directory.